kumsa-Mergia/Gym-Website-with-ReactJS-Tailwind-CSS/README.md

 ```
 The generated `dist` folder can be deployed to platforms like **Netlify, Vercel, or GitHub Pages**.

-## 🤝 Contributing
-Contributions are welcome!
-Feel free to fork the repository and submit a pull request.

-## 📜 License
-This project is open-source and available under the **MIT License**.

 ---
 **Author:** Kumsa Mergia